OlegStrekachev/Lightbox-modal/README.md

 3. Paste gigaModal.js to your project folder and add it to the html as a script source.
 (You can find this file in the js folder of this project).

    Consider that I use resetstyle.css to undo some default browser styling.
-If something breaks that might be a reson.
+If something breaks that might be a reason.